modscleo4/midori/README.md

 # Midori
-A Node.js Web API Framework WITHOUT Express
+A Node.js Web API Framework WITHOUT Express.

 Midori is an opinionated Web API Framework designed for Node.js, using Node.js's native HTTP module as basis, built with TypeScript and being inspired from PSR standards.